mnelson4/printmyblog/readme.txt

 There may be text, images, and other stuff that looks great when viewed from a screen, but doesn't make sense to have in the printout.
 Eg, related posts, share buttons, etc.
 To remove them from printouts, [add the CSS class](https://technicalsupport.blog/2019/01/04/how-to-add-a-custom-css-class-to-gutenberg-blocks/) "pmb-screen-only".

+Also, if it's content automatically added by a plugin or theme, please let us know in the support forum, and we can hide that content in the next release of Print My Blog.

 = How do I make post content only appear in the printout? =

 This is the opposite of the previous question.
 [Add the CSS class](https://technicalsupport.blog/2019/01/04/how-to-add-a-custom-css-class-to-gutenberg-blocks/) "pmb-print-only".